SwissTPH/PNG_SNT/README.md

 ## Citation

 If you use this code, please cite:
 Thawer SG, Seidahmed O, Timbi D, et al. Malaria risk stratification and sub-national tailoring of interventions in Papua New Guinea.
-(Manuscript under review.)
+(Manuscript under review).

 ## Funding